-ii) If a report is not received within 6 weeks of the final examination board, the AQP Office will contact the External Examiner to enquire about the reason for the lateness of the report and to agree a further deadline.
-This is because the report is one of the main reference points in the Annual Course Review and quality audit processes.

-iii) Where an External Examiner report remains outstanding following the initial reminder a second reminder will be sent by the AQP Office giving a final date for the receipt of the report.
+- i) Annual reports should be submitted to the University within the deadline specified in 18 above.
+This is usually within 6 weeks of the final board attended by the External Examiner for the academic year in question. - ii) If a report is not received within 6 weeks of the final examination board, the AQP Office will contact the External Examiner to enquire about the reason for the lateness of the report and to agree a further deadline.
+This is because the report is one of the main reference points in the Annual Course Review and quality audit processes. - iii) Where an External Examiner report remains outstanding following the initial reminder a second reminder will be sent by the AQP Office giving a final date for the receipt of the report.

-iv) If the AQP Office does not receive the report in time for the Annual Course Review the Pro-Vice Chancellor (Education and Students) may consider terminating the contract.
+- iv) If the AQP Office does not receive the report in time for the Annual Course Review the Pro-Vice Chancellor (Education and Students) may consider terminating the contract. - v) The payment of External Examiner fees will be initiated by the AQP office upon receipt of a report, after which the authorising body will be asked to review and confirm the payment.
+We will endeavour to pass payments through the approval process as efficiently as possible.

-Fees will not be payable for reports that have been delayed beyond usefulness, i.e. after the Annual Course Review has taken place.
 The AQP Office will notify the External Examiner of the final deadline.
 It is important to note that travel expenses will always be paid by the University on submission of an expense claim form.